Becky Bayless: Total Nonstop Action Wrestling (2010–2011)

-Other promotions (2007–present)
+Other promotions (2007–2013)

 In Shimmer Women Athletes, a sister promotion to ROH, Bayless fulfilled the same on-camera role she has in ROH as an in-ring and backstage interviewer for the company, alongside Valerie Malone and Amber Gertner.
-Bayless was part of The YRR stable in Full Impact Pro, in the role of a valet, but due to occasional appearances for the company, she may or may not have left the stable or have been written out of it.
+Bayless was part of The YRR stable in Full Impact Pro in the role of a valet.

 Personal life

-On December 31, 2004 Bayless was involved in a severe automobile accident.
+On December 31, 2004, Bayless was involved in a severe automobile accident.
 Bayless suffered internal bruising, a sprained ankle, nerve damage to her neck and also injured her rotator cuff as a result.
-Prior to this Bayless was planning to study overseas in Europe and as a result these plans were cancelled.
+Prior to this, Bayless was planning to study overseas in Europe and as a result, those plans were cancelled.